Steve Ferrone: Musical career

 Ferrone met guitarist Mike Campbell of Tom Petty and the Heartbreakers when the two played a show with George Harrison as part of his Hari and the Hijack band at Royal Albert Hall.
 He became the band's full-time drummer after the departure of original drummer Stan Lynch in 1994.
 Ferrone's first album with the band was Tom Petty's second solo outing Wildflowers, released that same year.
 His first live performance as a member of the Heartbreakers was in Louisville, Kentucky on 28 February 1995.

 In November 2002, Ferrone set up Drumroll Studios in Burbank, California with financial advisor Alan Arora and the technical expertise of producer John Jones, with whom he had worked since Duran Duran's "Ordinary World" in 1992.
 Later, they were joined by guitarist and producer Steve Postell.
 Together they recorded and produced albums and tracks for a variety of musical acts, as well as film and TV scores.

 In 2010, Ferrone played on the eponymous first solo album by Slash, and joined the Italian band Pooh.
 He also worked on a collaborative project with composer and musician Eric Alexandrakis, guitarist and composer Warren Cuccurullo, and producer and songwriter Anthony J. Resta.
 Explaining the purpose of that project in a Modern Drummer news release, Alexandrakis said, "The four of us decided to create a scoring collective to pursue scoring projects in TV themes, film and advertising."
 In August 2018, he was announced as drummer for Dire Straits Legacy prior to their first US tour, consisting of 10 dates.

 On 10 July 2019, Ferrone was inducted into the Brighton Music Walk of Fame in his hometown of Brighton, England.
 That same year, he recorded session drums for Stroke 9's studio album, Calafrio.

 As of July 2024, Ferrone is on the road as the drummer for Mike Campbell's solo project, The Dirty Knobs.

 Personal life

-Stephen A. Ferrone was born on 25 April 1950 in Brighton, Sussex.
+Stephen Arthur Anthony Ferrone was born on 25 April 1950 in Brighton, Sussex to a Sierra Leonean father and English mother.
+Due to appearing Mediterranean at birth, a midwife suggested calling him Tony Ferroni, with his other middle name Arthur taken from his grandfather; after his skin darkened a few days later, his birth certificate was altered to change his surname from Ferroni to Ferrone.
+When he was 47, Ferrone sought out information regarding his biological father.
+Startled by the revelation from his mother that his father's surname was in fact Nicholson, Ferrone confided in Tom Petty who assured him that Steve Ferrone was a better name for a drummer than Steve Nicholson.